mmphego/mmphego.github.io/_posts/2019-02-28-How-I-increased-my-productivity-using-dotfiles.md

 {% endraw %}
 Full example: my [.profile](https://github.com/mmphego/dot-files/blob/master/.dotfiles/.profile)

-If you want to dive into startup scripts a bit more, Peter Ward explains about [Shell startup scripts](http://blog.flowblok.id.au/2013-02/shell-startup-scripts.html).
+If you want to dive into start-up scripts a bit more, Peter Ward explains about [Shell startup scripts](http://blog.flowblok.id.au/2013-02/shell-startup-scripts.html).

 ***.bashrc***

-`.bashrc` is a shell script that Bash runs whenever it is started interactively ie when you open a new terminal.
+`.bashrc` is a shell script that Bash runs whenever it is started interactively i.e. when you open a new terminal.
 It initializes an interactive shell session.
-For example, I define my [PS1](https://www.linuxnix.com/linuxunix-shell-ps1-prompt-explained-in-detail/), shell options, keybindings, aliases, functions and custom message.
+For example, I define my [PS1](https://www.linuxnix.com/linuxunix-shell-ps1-prompt-explained-in-detail/), shell options, key-bindings, aliases, functions and custom message.

 ![home]({{ "/assets/screenshot.png" | absolute_url }})